 Managing user subscriptions

-To modify user subscriptions, you'll need the Channel Configuration permission.
+To modify user subscriptions, you'll need the Setup and Manage Channels permission.

 Use the toggle on the right side of the table to subscribe or unsubscribe the user from a message channel or message type.